Information Literacy

 - Instruction Calendar

-Don’t want to have a full hour-long session for Library Instruction for your class?
-The Library is now offering mini-sessions in Library Instruction.
+Don’t want to have a full hour-long session for Information Literacy for your class?
+The Library is now offering mini-sessions in Information Literacy.
 This consists of a 15-minute instruction class to show students how to locate their general course guide and general information on finding resources for their project.
 The Faculty tab will be created on the general course guide for your department.
 Here we can offer helpful tips and links for your students based on their assigned research papers or projects.

 If you wonder why we stress the importance of information literacy for our students, here are a few research articles that speak to that reason.